julot/sphinxcontrib-dd/README.rst

 The options for node is available in appendixes A, edge in appendixes B and graph in appendixes C.

-All the options also available as config specified in ``conf.py`` by prefixing the options by ``database_diagram_`` and change the ``-`` into ``_`` character.
+All the options also can be set as config specified in ``conf.py`` by prefixing the options by ``database_diagram_`` and change the ``-`` into ``_`` character.
 The value in ``conf.py`` is applied to all directives but may be override by options in each directive.